Busted! 12 Myths about Corruption

 "Accepting an advantage under $500 does not constitute corruption"

-An employee should observe the company’s policy on acceptance of advantages (e.g. permissible value, reporting procedure).
+An employee should observe the company's policy on acceptance of advantages (e.g. permissible value, circumstances and reporting procedure).

-“A loan is not considered an advantage if it is repaid with an interest”
+"A loan is an advantage?
+What if it is repaid with an interest?"

 Any person who offers or solicits a loan with a corrupt intent shall be guilty of an offence.